giselaiff/wally-app/README.md

-# Wally, find me.
+# Mood
 ​
 ## Description​

-Wally is a collaborative application that allows you to meet people with similar interests to yours.
-The user can create an event or simply attend one created by another user; In this way, Wally allows creating bridges to establish new social relationships.
+Mood is a collaborative application that allows you to meet people with similar interests to yours.
+The user can create an event or simply attend one created by another user; In this way, Mood allows creating bridges to establish new social relationships.

 ## User Stories
 ​